National Hand Roll Day

 Observing National Hand Roll Day

 Head out to your favorite sushi bar and order this dish, or try making it in your own kitchen.
 That’s up to you.
-When that’s done, snap a picture of your hand roll and let everyone see it by posting it to social media using the hashtag #HandRollDay.
+Once that’s done, snap a picture of your hand roll and let everyone see it by posting it to social media using the hashtag #HandRollDay.
 Oh, and don’t forget the soy sauce!